Meet our leaders

 I thrive when I see people having the courage to step outside of their comfort zone, stretch and grow beyond their own expectations.
 Knowing that our agency’s work has a meaning, and a lasting impact drives me each morning.
 And how do I see Integer?
 As a company filled with highly talented individuals that are laser-focused on continually exploring, evolving and innovating with an eye on growth.
 For our clients, our communities, our people.

 Love to win, hate to lose.

-Drives a mini.
+Drives a Mini.

 Double tall extra hot skinny vanilla latte fan.

-Director, Diversity, Equity & Inclusion
+VP, Head of Diversity, Equity and Inclusion

 I thrive being a catalyst of change, surrounded by so many people ready to make changes.
 Great work that works means creative that is stunningly innovative and results-driven.
 But most importantly, it offers solutions incorporating diverse worldviews.
 Ensuring that a wider variety of humans are no longer ignored but see themselves reflected in our marketing efforts.
 How do I face challenges?
 I prepare as best I can, then whisper a short prayer and jump into the fray with both feet!

 Each day, I’m driven by the collaborative spirit of being better together.
 We have some amazing, diverse, talented individuals that come together to make something bigger than any individual.
 To me, The Growth Company means change is mandatory.
 To grow is to evolve into something new, different and better.
 I am fueled by the idea of growing with our clients, with our people and with the communities that we live in every day.
 The best way to face a challenge?
 Head on.
 Listen first, then put your focus on creative solutions.

 More on Amy: